Why Train With Us?

 This class is designed for Operating Engineers who are called out to work around trenches and excavations.
 The course will cover the OSHA Excavation Standards and the role of the competent person.
 Hands-on instruction will include proper trenching techniques, correct use of quick-coupling attachments, assembly and installation of protective systems, and laying pipe.
 Minimum of 5 people needed to hold class.

 This class is one week long; five days total, 8 hours each day.
 The day will start with 2 hours of classroom instruction followed by 6 hours of field training.
-Maximum of five students.
+Maximum of four (4) students.
 Classes are intended for experienced excavator operators.
 A proficiency test will be given at the beginning of the course to verify your abilities.
 This class will introduce you to the Vacuum pipe lifter and the basic operation and maintenance.
 During this class you will learn how to load and unload pipe trucks, rack pipe for a pipe yard, and stripping pipe on a pipeline right-of-way.
 Pipeline terminology, vocabulary and safety are also important part of this class.

 Students learn the proper and safe methods of operating and maintaining equipment used on every jobsite such as: